Sunday Worship Service: Sundays at 10:30am

 "First of all, then, I urge you that entreaties and prayers, petitions and thanksgivings, be made on behalf of all men…" 1 Timothy 2:1

-Our pastors thoroughly explain each text so that you will understand the context and how to apply it to your life.
-You will find and insert in your bulletin so that you can take notes.
+Our pastors believe in expositional preaching, meaning that we let the text form our sermon content and we thoroughly explain each text so that you will understand the original meaning, context and how to apply it to your life.

 "Preach the word; be ready in season and out of season; reprove, rebuke, exhort, with great patience and instruction."
 2 Timothy 4:2